ComplexLychee/belief_propagation_dcsbm/README.md

 One iteration of BP with the improved update scheme takes: 5.926676273345947 secs
 ```

+### Why BP
+Belief propagation allows direct computation of the marginal probability distribution of variables in graphs.
+For networks generated from the stochastic block models(SBMs), assigning nodes into group according to the marginal probability distribution is ***optimal*** in terms of the number of nodes bring corrected labeled.
+Although it is possible to obtain the same marginal by drawing samples via MCMC, belief propagation is more efficient with a computation complexity which is linearly dependant on the size of the system.

+Computing the marginal probability with BP requires the parameters of the model as input, which are usually not available when it comes to empirical networks.
+Nevetheless, we can take the ***expectaction-maximisation (EM)*** scheme and use the BP algroithm for the expectaction step[3].

+Another important application of the BP algorithm is in studying the phase-transition phenomenon in of high-dimensional inference problems.
+In particular, for community detection with SBMs, BP plays an important role in advancing our understanding about the detectability of planted community structure[3-4].
+###
 <p align="center">
 <img src="bp_running_time_comparison.png" width=450><br>
 <b>Comparison of the BP running time with different update scheme.
 Results are obtained with a C++ implementation which is more efficient than the one available in this repository.
 However, making Python and C++ work together requires more careful setup, so we only present the results here.  </b>